gisaia/ARLAS-Exploration-stack/README.md

 where `X.Y` is the version of the stack. `X` must be aligned with the majar version ARLAS (WUI and Server) while `Y` is the increment of the stack.

 To update the version of the dependencies, such as ARLAS containers, edit `conf/versions.env`.

+## Basemap

+The basemap provided with the ARLAS Stack is the first zoom levels of protomaps.
+[Download](https://maps.protomaps.com/builds/) and replace [conf/protomaps/world.pmtiles](conf/protomaps/) to get all zoom levels.